 The GRHC shall give notice to all residents of proposed allowances, scheduled surcharges, and revisions thereof.
-Such notice shall be given, in the manner provided in the lease, not less than 60 days before the proposed effective date of the allowances or scheduled surcharges or revisions; shall describe with reasonable particularity the basis for determination of the allowances, scheduled surcharges, or revisions, including a statement of the specific items of equipment and function whose utility consumption requirements were included in determining the amounts of the allowances or scheduled surcharges; shall notify residents of the place where the PHA's record maintained is available for inspection; and shall provide all residents an opportunity to submit written comments during a period expiring not less than 30 calendar days before the proposed effective date of the allowances or scheduled surcharges or scheduled surcharges or scheduled surcharges or scheduled surcharges and shall be available for inspection.
+Such notice shall be given, in the manner provided in the lease, not less than 60 days before the proposed effective date of the allowances or scheduled surcharges or revisions; shall describe with reasonable particularity the basis for determination of the allowances, scheduled surcharges, or revisions, including a statement of the specific items of equipment and function whose utility consumption requirements were included in determining the amounts of the allowances or scheduled surcharges; shall notify residents of the place where the PHA's record maintained is available for inspection; and shall provide all residents an opportunity to submit written comments during a period expiring not less than 30 calendar days before the proposed effective date of the allowances or scheduled surcharges or revisions.
+Such written comments shall be available for inspection by residents.